wmeyer/smart-contract-validation/index.md

     sig Address {}

 Signatures are similar to classes in object-oriented languages.
-A signature defines a set of objects and optionally relationships to instances of other signatures.
+A signature defines a set of objects and, optionally, relationships to other signatures.

     sig Proposal {}